 The Nomination and Remuneration Committee regularly reviews the structure, size and composition (including the skills, knowledge, gender, experience and diversity) of the Board and makes recommendations to the Board with regard to any changes and also considers the appropriate levels of the Board's remuneration.
 The Board monitors the developments in corporate governance to ensure the Board remains aligned with best practice.
 The Board acknowledges the importance of diversity of experience, approach and gender, for the effective functioning of a board and commits to supporting diversity in the boardroom.
 The Board also values diversity of business skills and experience because directors with diverse skills sets, capabilities and experience gained from different geographical backgrounds enhance the Board by bringing a wide range of perspectives to the Company.
-The Board has been satisfied with the current composition and functioning of its members but notes Mr Woo's intention not to seek re-election at the Company's forth coming AGM.
+The Board is satisfied with the current composition and functioning of its members.
 It is the Company's policy to give careful consideration to issues of the Board's balance, including gender and ethnic diversity, when appointing board members, but its priority is to appoint based on merit, notwithstanding a strong desire to maintain the Board's diversity.
-The Board's current ethnic diversity ratio is 33.33% and current gender diversity ratio is 0.00%.
+The Board's current ethnic diversity ratio is 33.33% and current gender diversity ratio is 33.33%.
 The terms of reference are considered annually by the Nomination and Remuneration Committee and are then referred to the Board for approval and are available on the Company's website.
 The Board's approach to succession needs to take account of the fact that the Company is in the final phase of its life.